A Video Is Worth 4096 Tokens: Verbalize Videos To Understand Them In Zero Shot: Introduction

 1)~We propose converting long videos from the multimodal domain to ``small'' coherent \textit{textual} stories by verbalizing keyframes, audio, and text-overlaid scenes with the help of a powerful LLM and instructions (Figs.~\ref{fig:example-story}, \ref{fig:more-story-generation-examples}).
 We experimentally test the story generation capability of our method and note that our method outperforms state-of-the-art story generation methods.

-2)~Next, we test the utility of generated stories by conducting extensive experiments on several benchmark datasets covering five video understanding tasks, namely topic, emotion and persuasion strategy classification, action and reason retrieval and generation.
+2)~Next, we test the utility of generated stories by conducting extensive experiments on five benchmark datasets covering fifteen video understanding tasks.
 Experimental results demonstrate that our methods achieve better results than both finetuned and zero-shot video understanding baseline models without using any human-annotated samples.
 Through this, for the first time in literature, we show that the essence of a highly-multimodal video can be represented in text while being informed through the different modalities like audio, raw pixels of frames, text overlaid on scenes, emotions, and product and business information.
 This text representation can then be used to perform story-understanding tasks instead of the original video.
 We show that finetuning on video stories rather than videos leads to better performance (Table~\ref{tab:topic-sentiment}).
 Through an ablation study, we also show that none of the individual modalities is able to perform as well as the combined knowledge when crystallized in a story using LLMs (Table~\ref{tab:ablation-topic-sentiment}).

-3)~Further, given the lack of datasets for complex story video-understanding tasks, we release the first dataset for studying persuasion strategies in advertisement videos (Fig.~\ref{fig:persuasion-strategy-dataset-examples}).
-Visit \url{https://midas-research.github.io/video-persuasion/} to access the videos and their annotations.
+3)~Further, given the lack of datasets for complex story video-understanding tasks, we release the first dataset for studying persuasion strategies in advertisement videos (Fig.~\ref{fig:persuasion-strategy-dataset-examples})\footnote{Visit \href{https://github.com/midas-research/video-persuasion}{https://github.com/midas-research/video-persuasion} to access the videos and their annotations.}.
 This enables initial progress on the challenging task of automatically understanding the messaging strategies conveyed through video advertisements.